How Do SSRI's Really Work

 Another fascinating piece is that the average age was 45 and over 60% were women.

-We're not surprised as estradiol (see Estradiol review) has direct control over serotonin creation and break-down.
+We're not surprised as estradiol (see Estradiol review) and testosterone both direct control over serotonin creation and break-down.

 After a forced release of FDA studies that are unpublished, the effects reflect the above points:

 The magnitude of benefit of antidepressant medication compared with placebo increases with the severity of depression symptoms and may be minimal or nonexistent, on average, in patients with mild or moderate symptoms.
 For patients with very severe depression, the benefit of medications over placebo is substantial.

 So, severe depression.
 Notice no mention of anxiety that SSRI's are commonly prescribed for.

 I was prescribed Lexapro for anxiety.
 I didn't have depression until it was a side effect from the SSRI.